Spotlighting

 Spotlighting or lamping (also known as jacklighting, shining, illuminating, pit-lamping, and the killing lamp) is a method of hunting nocturnal animals using off-road vehicles and high-powered lights, spotlights, lamps or flashlights, that makes special use of the eyeshine revealed by many animal species.
-A further important aspect is that many animals (e.g. foxes and rabbits) often remain to continually stare at the light and do not appear to see the light as a threat as they normally would view a human.
-It is possible to carefully approach animals on foot to a short distance if the bright light is continuously maintained on the animal to greatly improve chances of successful killing.
+A further important aspect is that many animals (e.g., foxes and rabbits) often remain to continually stare at the light, and do not appear to see the light as a threat, as they would a human.
+It is possible to carefully approach animals on foot to a short distance if bright light is continuously maintained on the animal, greatly improving chances of successful killing.
 Spotlighting may also be used as a method of surveying nocturnal fauna.
-Repeated, frequent spotlighting may have a detrimental effect on animals and is discouraged.
+Repeated, frequent spotlighting may have a detrimental effect on animals, and is discouraged.

 Technique

-The spotting and shooting often take place from the moving vehicle.
-Experienced drivers on familiar territory (such as farmers in their own paddocks) may turn off the vehicle headlights to minimize the distractions.
+The spotting and shooting often take place from a moving vehicle.
+Experienced drivers on familiar territory (such as farmers on their own property) may turn off the vehicle headlights to minimize the distractions.

-The most common vehicles used are light four-wheel drive trucks and utilities.
-A team may consist of three persons: the driver, the shooter, and the spotter.
-The shooter and spotter stand side by side behind the cab, holding onto a bar at the front of the tray or on top of the cab, which allows them a good 360 degree view.
-The spotter sweeps the surrounding countryside with a powerful hand-held lamp with a tightly focused beam.
+The most common vehicles used are light quiet,four-wheel drive trucks and utilities.
+A team may consist of three persons: the driver, the shooter, and the spotter, that can communicate through two way voice activated radios, so shouting is avoided.
+The shooter and spotter stand side by side behind the cab, holding onto a bar or bracket at the back of the top of the cabs roof, which allows them a good 360 degree view.
+The spotter sweeps the surrounding countryside with a powerful hand-held spotlight with a tightly focused beam.

-Spotlighting can be conducted by two persons where the driver operates the spotlight or alone where the driver spotlights using a remote mounted spotlight or automotive lighting and shoots from the driver's seat of the vehicle.
+Spotlighting can be conducted by two persons where the driver operates the spotlight or alone where the driver spotlights using a remote mounted spotlight or automotive lighting and shoots from the driver's seat of the vehicle while it is in motion.
+So that’s driving, spotting with spotlight, aiming and shooting with a rifle.

+Lightweight lamps, torches and hand-held spotlights that can be secured to the rifle or shotgun, would enable hunters to spotlight with ease and safety, and by foot, but not a fun as riding along at high speed at night shooting wild animals, all while allowing for more control and safer use of a firearm, with proper practical techniques.